Thiago Maia

-Thiago Maia Alencar (born 23 March 1997), known as Thiago Maia, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo.
+Thiago Maia Alencar (born 23 March 1997), known as Thiago Maia, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Internacional.

 Club career

 Santos

 Born in Boa Vista, Roraima, Thiago Maia began his career at lowly locals Extremo Norte.
 In August 2010 he moved to São Paulo, joining São Caetano's youth categories, and later moved to Santos in the following year.

 On 25 October 2014 Thiago Maia made his first-team debut, replacing fellow youth graduate Serginho in a 1–1 away draw against Chapecoense for the Série A championship.
 During the 2015 campaign, he profited from the injury of Alison, establishing himself as a starter from June and earning plaudits for his performances.

 On 22 August 2015 Thiago Maia scored his first professional goal, netting the second in a 5–2 home routing of Avaí.
 On 13 October, after lengthy negotiations, he renewed his contract until 2019.

 Thiago Maia became an undisputed starter during the 2016 campaign, partnering Renato at the heart of the midfield.
 He was also linked to Chelsea, Juventus and Paris Saint-Germain during the year.

 Thiago Maia completed his 100th match for Peixe on 4 March 2017, in a 0–1 derby loss against Corinthians.
 In his Copa Libertadores debut five days later, he started and scored the equalizer in a 1–1 away draw against Sporting Cristal.